Face it: the old “Frankendesign” approach isn’t working

 Yes.
-The course content is based upon the book, but the book has been out for 3 years now.
+The course content is based upon the book, which has been out for several years now.
 So, the lessons are condensed to the most essential elements, the examples are updated, and the explanations are more crisp, thanks to conversations I’ve had with my readers over the years.

-Additionally, in the Motivation Overdrive package, each lecture has an accompanying 10-minute challenge to help program these “micro-skills” into your brain.
-The D4H Community is also there to help you integrate what you’ve learned into your day-to-day work.
+Additionally, in the included Motivation Pack, each lecture has an accompanying 10-minute challenge to help program these “micro-skills” into your brain.

 Reading a book and implementing everything you’ve learned can be a hard slog, so some people just find it easier to stay motivated with all of these different tools in place.

 I’m super busy.
 Can I go at my own pace?

 Yes, definitely.
 You get lifetime access to all of the materials.
 You can watch the videos whenever and wherever you want.
 However, the Motivation Pack includes a suggested lesson plan you can follow on your own.

 I’m a beginner.
 Is this course for me?